isotopp/isotopp.github.io/content/posts/2023-07-06-mysql-innodb-fragmentation.md

 > What we do instead is look to the past and hope the future looks alike.

-So most people would want to look at the past 10 minutes, and the recorded page numbers read from disk as a triple of `(timestamp, tablespace_id, page_number)`.
+So most people would want to look at the past 10 minutes, and the recorded page numbers requested from disk as a triple of `(timestamp, tablespace_id, page_number)`.
 From this, we can build a histogram for a sliding 10m window, and we would know which pages have been in demand.
 From the height of the histogram counter, we would even know how much.

-We can now size an InnoDB buffer pool, and calculate how large this pool would have to be to cache 95%, 99%, 99.99%, ... of all page reads.
+We can now size an InnoDB buffer pool, and calculate how large this pool would have to be to cache 95%, 99%, 99.99%, ... of all page read requests.
 Having a handle on the desired buffer pool size for a data set and a workload would be very useful to determine the amount of memory our database instance would need to perform adequately:
 It must be sized for – at least – the estimated buffer pool plus overhead plus some safety margin,